gappuser/qryptr/README.md

 ## Setup GM803 camera

-After charging, turn on the device (PWR top right button).
+After charging, a green led will light up.
+Turn on the device (PWR top right push button).
 You have to enable serial output of the GM803 camera.
 To do so, scan the following QR codes.

 ### Reset (GM803 factory default)
 <img src="./images/reset.png" width="15%" height="15%">

 ### Enable serial output
 <img src="./images/serialoutput.png" width="15%" height="15%">